 Picking up at Market

-We will be attending three markets this year: The Andersonville Farmers Market (Wednesdays, 3-8 pm, May 10th – October 18th), the Oak Park Farmers Market (Saturdays, 7 am – 1 pm, May 20th – October 28th), and the Glenwood Sunday Market (Sundays, 9 am – 2 pm, June 3rd – October 29th).
+We will be attending two markets this year: The Oak Park Farmers Market (Saturdays, 7 am – 1 pm), and the Glenwood Sunday Market (Sundays, 9 am – 2 pm).
 You are welcome to have your share delivered to any of these markets.
 When you come get your share at market, you will have the option of swapping items from your box with whatever is available on the market table.
 If you would like to come to market to have your share delivered, please let us know by Monday of the week you would like to do so.

 Storing your Produce/Food Safety